vaioic/OIC-78_Drosophila_Brain_Lesion_Quant/OIC-78_Report.md

 ### Notes

-With a larger manually annotated data set available, it may be worth using it to train a StarDist model.
-However, this would only be worth the investment if collecting and analyzing this type of data is part of future experiments in the lab.
+With a larger manually annotated data set available, we may be able to train a StarDist model.
+However, this would only be worth the investment if collecting and analyzing this type of data is part of longer term future experiments in the lab.

 #### Optional Analyses - what other information could you get from this data
-Distribution of the lesions within the brain could be assessed using the centroid coordinates and the bounding box of the whole brain.
+Distribution of the lesions within the brain could be assessed using the centroid coordinates of the lesions and the bounding box of the whole brain.

 Fluorescence intensity within the lesions could be measured to assess how "depleted" they are of phalloidin.